I.

 Elite institutions have begun responding to this crisis — but their adaptations reveal the limits of patching an old system rather than replacing it:

 AI detection tools: Institutions have invested in software designed to flag AI-generated writing.
 These tools produce false positives that penalize authentic writers, while sophisticated users evade detection entirely.
+More broadly, they push institutions toward categorical prohibitions on AI writing tools — discouraging any use of AI altogether rather than addressing the underlying question of authenticity.
 It is an arms race with no clear winner.

 Self-certification: Princeton requires applicants to certify all application materials are their own work.
 But an honor-based affirmation is only as strong as the incentive to honor it — and in high-stakes admissions, that incentive is under enormous pressure.